mikemol/metacatagory/intake/tasks_enriched.md

 ***

 ## 102. ROADMAP-MD-8: Integrate Earley parsing, RoPE, and symmetry group concepts into a unified topological parser.
-Treat syntax as a manifold and ambiguity as vector superposition.
+Treat syntax as a manifold and ambiguity as vector superposition

 **Status:** `not-started` | **Category:** Roadmap | **Complexity:** high